 - For a shiny biscotti, brush on an egg wash before baking the first time (egg beaten with 1 tablespoon water).

-- To prevent crumbling, cool the biscotti completely before slicing and use a quality serrated knife in a gentle sawing motion.
+- To prevent crumbling, cool the biscotti completely before slicing and use a quality serrated knife (this one is my fave and really affordable!) in a gentle sawing motion.
 If the slices do fall apart, gently push back together and they will fuse together when it’s baked a second time.

 - After the initial bake, the biscotti will look slightly underdone when sliced into.
 It will finish baking during the second bake.